citros-garden/poliastro/README.md

 Next step is connecting to your ROS node.
 To perform it, open FoxGlove Studio and select *__Open connection__* option, then select *__Rosbridge__* option.
 Check the *__WebSocket URL__* field on the right of the window, it should contain ```ws://localhost:9090```.
 Now we are almost ready to go!

 Last step is configuring the layout of FoxGlove.
 Navigate to the third tab on the left panel, and choose __*Plot*__ option.
-Each example has its unique ros2 publisher, so it's necessary to set Message paths in FoxGlove in advance.
+Each example has its unique ROS 2 publisher, so it's necessary to set Message paths in FoxGlove in advance.
 There are two ways to do it: using prepared layout file or manualy.

 <details>
   <summary>To use prepared layout</summary>